OneDuckyBoy/awesome-CrewAI-projects/health_and_fittness_planner/README.md

-# AI Crew for Game Building
+# AI Crew for Health and fittness planning
 ## Introduction
-This project demonstrates the use of the CrewAI framework to automate the creation tests on different topics.
+This project demonstrates the use of the CrewAI framework to automate the creation of your next fittness and dietary plan.
 CrewAI orchestrates autonomous AI agents, enabling them to collaborate and execute complex tasks efficiently.

 - [CrewAI Framework](#crewai-framework)